aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 1. Wait for this last VM to be deployed before moving forward with the next task.

 ### Task 5.2: Connect to the test VM to test the load balancer

+In this task, you will connect to the myTestVM and test the internal load balancer by accessing its IIS web server.
+First, retrieve the Private IP address of your internal load balancer and use it to connect to the VM via Bastion.

 1. On the Azure portal home page, from top left corner of page click **Show portal menu** and select **All resources**, then select on **myIntLoadBalancer** from the resources list.